Megaemce/AnnoyScript/posts/Web workers with React and TypeScript.md

 While working on my [Shan Shui](https://github.com/Megaemce/shan_shui) project, I set out to create millions of SVG paths and swiftly integrate them into the DOM.
 Each frame I rendered included numerous layers, ranging from 4 to around 45.
 Many of these layers contained thousands of SVG elements, sometimes even more.
 Rendering all layers simultaneously would boost rendering process significantly compared to the standard synchronous JavaScript approach.

-When thinking about speed and parallel computation in JavaScript, there is only one star: **Web Workers**<sup>⭐</sup>.
+When thinking about speed and parallel computation in JavaScript, there is only one star: **web workers**<sup>⭐</sup>.
 Their ability to work independently from the main thread and their true multi-threading capabilities caught my attention immediately.

 My first draft code simply followed the MDN tutorial.